- Post date:

 Findings showed that:

 Evidence also shows that blind and partially sighted people are less likely to work than, or to have as much income as, people without disabilities.
-Less than one in four people who are sight impaired or severely sight impaired of working age are in work, and over a third of those are only part-time (My Voice, RNIB 2015).
+Fewer than one in four people who are sight impaired or severely sight impaired of working age are in work, and over a third of those are only in part-time work (My Voice, RNIB 2015

 One of the recommendations from the study is that priority should be given to ensuring that claimants receive the correct award following the initial assessment.